nonlocalmodels/NLMech/README.md

 In [Scripts](https://github.com/nonlocalmodels/HPCBuildInfrastructure), bash scripts to build individual dependencies such as blaze, vtk, hpx, etc, on HPC systems is provided.

-A more detailed instructions on building the code will follow soon.
+A more detailed version of the build instruction is available [here](https://nonlocalmodels.github.io/documentation/md_content_install_instructions.html).

 > :exclamation: We recommend to use the same CMake version to build the HPX and NLMech.